quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

   events.
 Also dropped importance from Core to Base (#45)
 * Added length property to PaddingFrame (#34)
 * Added packet_number field to transport:frames_processed (#74)
+* Added a way to generically log packet header flags (first 8 bits) to PacketHeader

 ## Since draft-00: